Medical Disclaimer

 There are different kinds of anxiety, and many of them have physical signs that can be upsetting.
 Some of these are:

-• Performance or situational anxiety.
+- This condition is known as performance or situational anxiety.
 Propranolol can help people who have severe physical signs of nervousness when they have to speak or act in public.
 But medicine isn’t the only way to help.
 People with performance anxiety can also benefit from talk therapy and different self-help techniques for long-term relief.

 How much propranolol to take for anxiety